Crystalline representations and Wach modules in the imperfect residue field case

 \subsection{Kisin's construction}

 Our goal is to construct a Wach module $\NL(T)$ over $\AL^+$.
-To this end, we will adapt some ideas from \cite{brinon-trihan} and \cite{kisin-ren} generalizing the results of Kisin in \cite{kisin-modules} to first construct a finite $\pqheight$ module over $\BrigL^+$.
+To this end, we will adapt some ideas from \cite{brinon-trihan} and \cite{kisin-ren}, generalising the results of Kisin in \cite{kisin-modules}, to first construct a finite $\pqheight$ module over $\BrigL^+$.